“…for he maketh his sun to rise on the evil and on the good, and sendeth rain on the just and on the unjust.” Matthew 5:45

 It fell with ardour and without discrimination.
 It sugared the berets of grandmothers feeling their way through drifts with their canes.
 It got caught in the hair of the saleslady out for her cigarette, right after she tried to sell me underwear with little gift-bow ties on the sides.
 It streaked past the windows of a pub where another girl caught the eye of another boy (but in this version, she still prattled about politics, and he still had blue eyes).
 It stuck stubbornly to one headlight on a swerving Porsche, just as the genie in my iPod coughed up the Wallflowers, and giggled into his fist, pleased with himself (maybe).
 It landed on tongues and mink hats, on slender steeples and slabs of scowling concrete.
 It came home with us, and wept.

 “My name will be whatever you want it to be,” it said.
 A shroud or a veil.
-A pearl for your eye, a line of coke, a grey hair.
+A pearl for your eye, a line of coke, a grey hair like a line between Before and After.

 It said it will hang around for as long as it feels like it.
 It could not handle being touched too long.
 In the glow of a convenient streetlight, it tossed back and worth with the wind, like a curtain blowing between this world and some other one (not necessarily better one, just a world: its own laws of physics, its own politicians).
 It lasted long, as long as it could.
 It wore itself out, and hung back, exhausted, breathing against leather ear-flaps.